 DOWNLOAD MAP HERE

-A. Kilronan Village ( Cill Rónáin ) is the principal port and village of Inis Mór and it is here that most visitors are first introduced to the island.
-Kilronan has seen a lot of development in the past 10 years and is a lively village with many of today's modern conveniences, comfortably co-existing with traditional practices and culture.
+(Cill Rónáin) is the principal port and village of Inis Mór and it is here that most visitors are first introduced to the island.
+Kilronan is a lively village with many of today's modern conveniences, comfortably co-existing with traditional practices and culture.
 The village takes its name from the Monastery of St. Ronan.
 Most of the island's shops, pubs, hotel, B&Bs, hostels, restaurants and other services, such as bike rental, post office, tourist information office and bank are located in Kilronan.

-B. Dún Eochla is a superb stone ringfort located at the highest point on Inis Mór.
+This is a superb stone ringfort located at the highest point on Inis Mór.
 The inner walls measure approximately 5 metres in height, and over 3 metres in depth.
-With its fantastic location and remarkable condition, this fort deserves far more attention than it receives.
 The fort has an almost 360 degree view of the island.
 It has been estimated that Dún Eochla was built sometime between 550 and 800 A.D.

 The island was an extremely significant place of pilgrimage in ancient times, and the presence of parts of three impressive Celtic high crosses dating back to the 12th Century on the island give an indication of its importance.
 Unfortunately the cross at The Seven Churches was broken by Cromwellian soldiers in the 17th Century and subsequently used to make repairs to a castle they were occupying.
 The remains of the other two crosses lie in the church at Teaghlach Éinne.